rubyTanuki/MRILib/README.md

 - `AutoBot`: Extends `ArmBot` with vision and sensor processing
 - These classes encapsulate both **initialization** and **processing** logic for their respective subsystems.

-### 🤖 State Machines
+### 🤖 State Machines (`statemachine/`)
-- `DriveFSM`: Controls sequential drive tasks during Autonomous
+- `DriveFSM`: Controls sequential drive tasks and ArmFSM calls during Autonomous
 - `ArmFSM`: Manages states of the arm during both TeleOp and Auto
 - `BotState`: Base class for state machine steps
 - Includes private subclassing of `BotState` in `ArmFSM` for encapsulated arm logic

 ### 🧠 Motion Control (`motion/`)
-- `PIDCoefficients`: Simple container for P, I, D values
+- `PID`: Helper Class to calculate a single vector PID control
+- `HeadingPID`: PID Control class for specifically anglewrapped Odometry Heading
 - `PIDController`: 2D motion profiling with `x`, `y`, and `theta` components
 - Used by `DriveFSM` to execute smooth, accurate motion steps